CharlesPatterson/DotFiles/README.md

 DotFiles
 ========

-My screenrc, vimrc, emacs, git, zsh, etc. configurations
+My .screenrc, .vimrc, .emacs, git, .zshrc, and other configurations.
+This includes my plugins for VIM and Emacs.